 In regards to the quantification of risks shown in the economic outlook, which is similar to what was the insolvency scenario, the disclosure of risks with a 99.9% level of confidence is shown in Table 2.
-The increase in "model risks and other risks" results from changes to the ICCAP concept.
+In comparison to the previous year, refinancing risk are reported as a separate risk category.
+Although spread risks have increased significantly and formally represent the highest risks at present, this is mainly due to swings in purely indicative prices for bonds issued by the German federal states on a few days at the beginning of the Covid crisis.